John Tomac: Mountain biking

-In 1986, Tomac made two significant decisions: he relocated to Southern California, and left BMX competition in favour of mountain bike racing.
+In 1986, Tomac made two significant decisions: he relocated to Southern California, and he left BMX competition for mountain bike racing.
 He continued to ride for Mongoose.
 By the autumn of that year, he had won his first two major mountain bike events: the Ross Fat Tire Stage Race in Massachusetts and the Supercross Mountain Bike Exhibition race held at the Los Angeles Memorial Coliseum.
-Mongoose marketed a Tomac Signature Edition model in 1987, which reflected his increasing profile within mountain biking culture.
+Mongoose marketed a Tomac Signature Edition model in 1987, which reflected his rising profile within mountain biking culture.
 Tomac achieved a few more notable wins during that year, including a second win in the Fat Tire Stage Race and three National XC Series rounds.

-In 1987, John Tomac appeared in one of the first instructional mountain biking videos ever produced, entitled The Great Mountain Biking Video produced by New & Unique Videos of San Diego, California.
+In 1987, John Tomac appeared in one of the first instructional mountain biking videos ever produced, entitled The Great Mountain Biking Video, produced by New & Unique Videos of San Diego, California.

-1988 brought Tomac national title-winning success.
-By achieving the highest combined points total from the National Off-Road Bicycle Association's (NORBA) Cross-country, Downhill and Dual Slalom championships, Tomac won the overall title of NORBA World Champion.
-He was ranked in first place in the Cross-country and Dual Slalom disciplines.
+The following year, 1988 brought Tomac national title-winning success.
+By achieving the highest combined points total in the National Off-Road Bicycle Association's (NORBA) Cross-country, Downhill, and Dual Slalom championships, Tomac won the overall title of NORBA World Champion.
+He was ranked first place in the Cross-country and Dual Slalom disciplines.
 The "World" status was a misnomer, however, as the NORBA championships were held only in the United States.
-The first true World Championships for XC and DH, sanctioned by the Union Cycliste Internationale, were held in Durango, Colorado, in 1990 where John placed 4th in the downhill.
-John is well remembered for riding road style drop bars on his Yeti mountain bike at this race which was a noticeable deviation from the other riders.
-This equipment decision was influenced by his recent experience riding for the 7-11 road cycling team in Europe where he was under contract.
-Tomac's results and rapid rise to prominence earned recognition from U.S. cycling magazine Velo News, which voted him the world's best all-round rider of 1988.
+The first true World Championships for XC and DH, sanctioned by the Union Cycliste Internationale, were held in Durango, Colorado, in 1990, where Tomac placed fourth in the downhill.
+He is well remembered for riding road-style drop handlebars on his Yeti mountain bike at this race, a noticeable deviation from the other riders.
+This equipment decision was influenced by his recent experience riding for the 7-11 road cycling team in Europe, where he was under contract.
+Tomac's results and rapid rise to prominence earned recognition from US cycling magazine Velo News, which voted him the world's best all-round rider of 1988.